okikio/native/packages/native/README.md

 // ...
 ```

-The `TransitionManager` accepts transitions from both the `App` config as well as the arguments it was instantiated with, but by default it will prefer the arguments it was instantiated with.
+The `TransitionManager` accepts transitions from both the `App` config as well as the arguments it was instantiated with, but by default it will prefer the arguments it was instantiated with (do note the config proerty is `transitions: [....]`).

 For example,
 ```ts